 Our nominating and governance committee is comprised of Ms. Hanna, who is the chair of the nominating and governance committee, and Messrs.
 Moritz and Smith.
 The composition of our nominating and governance committee meets the requirements for independence under the current NYSE and SEC rules and regulations.
-Our nominating and governance committee recommended, and our board of directors adopted, a charter for our nominating and governance committee, which is posted on the investor relations section of our website, http://ir.greendot.com/.
+Our nominating and governance committee recommended, and our board of directors adopted, a charter for our nominating and governance committee, which can be accessed by clicking on "Corporate Governance" in the investor relations section of our website, http://ir.greendot.com/.
 Our nominating and governance committee, among other things: